tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: led by bearded application developer, heart-string-pulling retirement party at end
 		- IDEA: always saved by IT person at critical moment

+*** New Room Update ***
+- IDEA: convert Moat to actual rooms?
+	- IDEA: Create on_the_moat room that e, w, d lead to
+	- IDEA: unarmed players get one turn before croc attacks
+	- IDEA: no floor to room (items drop down several rooms)

 *** Get light working ***
 - IDEA: what to do on container (or other) loss of light?